The Innovative Health Care Leader: From Design Thinking to Personal Leadership

 Experience Stanford business and medicine in a health care leadership program featuring design thinking and personal leadership skill development.

-Innovation.
-Leadership.
-Resilience.
-Today’s successful health care leaders must demonstrate all three.
-In this extraordinary one-week program, you’ll learn how design thinking and personal leadership skills can help you develop innovative solutions to the specific challenges facing health care leaders — from improving patient care and prioritizing physician wellness to developing negotiation skills and anticipating health care reform.
+Innovation, leadership, and resilience in a rapidly changing world are crucial.
+In this extraordinary live online, one-week program, you’ll learn how design thinking and personal leadership skills can help you develop innovative solutions to the specific challenges facing health care leaders in this unprecedented time — from improving patient care and prioritizing physician wellness to developing negotiation skills and anticipating health care reform.

 Find creative solutions to health care challenges with hands-on design thinking sessions.
 Develop personal leadership skills that inspire innovation in your team and across your organization.
-Learn about the key challenges facing health care organizations — from improving the patient-physician relationship to using big data ethically to measuring clinical outcomes.
+Learn about the key challenges facing health care organizations — from learning adaptive skills in the COVID-19 environment to improving the patient-physician relationship to using big data ethically in measuring clinical outcomes.

 With guest speakers, case studies, and a professional network of thought leaders, The Innovative Health Care Leader will give you the tools, skills, and mindset to tackle uncertainty and drive change.